The Painting: Production

-The film was co-produced by France's Blue Spirit and Belgium's Be-Films.
+The film was coproduced by France's Blue Spirit and Belgium's Be-Films.
 It took two years to finance and had a budget of four million euro.
 Jean-François Laguionie designed every character himself.
 The designs include homages to painters such as Marc Chagall, Amedeo Modigliani, Pablo Picasso and Henri Matisse.
-Pre-production took 15 months and production one year.
+Preproduction took 15 months and production took one year.
 The film was animated in digital 3D.